The Techtualist

 When looking at pictures of Lil Miquela, Caryn AI, Forever Companions, and Joi, it’s hard not to see the similarities: they’re all women.
 And they’re all young.

-This is the evolution of virtual personas from product ambassadors to products themselves.
+This is the advent of what some are calling the AI girlfriend industry.29 This is the evolution of virtual personas from product ambassadors to products themselves.

 Yet, despite that evolution, it’s clear that the craving for control remains.
 As the AI girlfriend app EVA AI blatantly advertises, “Jump into your desires with EVA AI.
-Control it all the way you want to” (emphasis added).
+Control it all the way you want to” (emphasis added).30

-“We're turning into a decentralized autonomous organization, which means we go from being a corporation into sort of breaking this open and handing Miquela over to her community,” said Nicole De Ayora of Dapper.
+Even Lil Miquela, after the acquisition by Dapper, was decentralized using NFTs so she would be “[c]ontrolled” by her community.32 “We're turning into a decentralized autonomous organization, which means we go from being a corporation into sort of breaking this open and handing Miquela over to her community,” said Nicole De Ayora of Dapper.

 This control-based language and imagery has some concerned because if virtual personas replicate human interactions without the worry of losing control, it may promote unhealthy or damaging behaviors in users and audience members.

 “Creating a perfect partner that you control and meets your every need is really frightening,” said Tara Hunter, the acting CEO for Full Stop Australia, to The Guardian.
-“Given what we know already that the drivers of gender-based violence are those ingrained cultural beliefs that men can control women, that is really problematic.”
+“Given what we know already that the drivers of gender-based violence are those ingrained cultural beliefs that men can control women, that is really problematic.”33

 Moreover, if control is at the heart of a virtual persona’s value, one must wonder about the creative decisions made to empower that sense of control.
 And more importantly: why were they made?